viperML/qemu-android-x86/README.md

 # Reboot your system
 ```

 Download any `android-x86-<version>.x86_64.rpm` from upstream: [https://osdn.net/projects/android-x86/releases](https://osdn.net/projects/android-x86/releases) and place it in this directory with the name `android.rpm`.
-Alternatively, you can specify the variable `SOURCE_RPM` to `make`.
+Alternatively, you can specify the absolute path to your rpm with the `SOURCE_RPM` make variable.

 Finally, install the package: